 Environmental awareness among drivers increased and eco-friendliness became an integrated part of the company strategy.
 Nokia Renkaat was the first tire factory in the world to acquire the BS 7750 environmental certificate, and it also joined Rengaskierrätys Oy, which manages the recycling of used tires in Finland.

 During the early recession years of the 1990s, the company focused on its special competences, that is, winter tires and forestry tires.
 After the recession, exports boosted sales and the tire factory was expanded on several occasions.
 The company’s own distribution network extended to Sweden and Latvia.
 Over 10,000 tires per day were being manufactured in Nokia.

 In 1989, the Nokia group had divested footwear production and technical rubber products.
 Nokia Renkaat Oy continued as part of the basic industry business unit.
-In 1995, the tyre company returned to its roots as an independent public company and was listed in the Helsinki stock exchange as Nokian Tyres Plc.
+In 1995, the tire company returned to its roots as an independent public company and was listed in the Helsinki stock exchange as Nokian Tyres Plc.

 Eco Stud System

 Studs wear out asphalt, which is already under heavy stress under Northern conditions.
 This fact was used as a justification by many who had a critical opinion towards studs, all the way from the discussions in the 1960s.
 Nokian Tyres, not content with merely pondering the situation, took steps to find solutions that would generate less wear.
 One of the more far-reaching innovations was the Eco Stud System launched in 1995.
 The light, spring-like stud was located inside a locking stud hole, biting into the road exactly when needed.
 According to VTT Technical Research Centre of Finland, the Eco Stud produced 30 per cent less asphalt wear than traditional stud technology.
 This was an important step towards a more eco-friendly winter tyre.